 Pairing Apple Watch with iPhone is secured using an out-of-band process to exchange public keys, followed by the Bluetooth Low Energy (BLE) link shared secret.
-Apple Watch displays an animated pattern which is captured by the camera on iPhone.
+Apple Watch displays an animated pattern, which is captured by the camera on iPhone.
 The pattern contains an encoded secret that’s used for BLE 4.1 out-of-band pairing.
 Standard BLE Passkey Entry is used as a fallback pairing method, if necessary.

 After the BLE session is established and encrypted using the highest security protocol available in the Bluetooth Core Specification, iPhone and Apple Watch exchange keys using either:

 A key exchange using IKEv2/IPsec.
 The initial key exchange is authenticated using either the Bluetooth session key (for pairing scenarios) or the IDS keys (for operating system update scenarios).
-Each device generates a random public and private 256-bit Ed25519 key pair and, during the initial key exchange process, the public keys are exchanged.
+Each device generates a random public and private 256-bit Ed25519 key pair and during the initial key exchange process, the public keys are exchanged.

 After keys have been exchanged:

-The Bluetooth session key is discarded and all communications between iPhone and Apple Watch are encrypted using one of the methods listed above — with the encrypted Bluetooth, Wi-Fi and mobile data links providing a secondary encryption layer.
+The Bluetooth session key is discarded and all communications between iPhone and Apple Watch are encrypted using one of the methods listed above — with the encrypted Bluetooth, Wi-Fi and mobile links providing a secondary encryption layer.

 (IKEv2/IPsec only) The keys are stored in the System keychain and used for authenticating future IKEv2/IPsec sessions between the devices.
-Further communication between these devices is encrypted and integrity protected using AES-256-GCM or ChaCha20-Poly1305 (256-bit keys) on iPhone devices using iOS 15 or later paired with an Apple Watch Series 4 or later using watchOS 8 or later.
+Further communication between these devices is encrypted and integrity protected using AES-256-GCM or ChaCha20-Poly1305 (256-bit keys) on iPhone devices running iOS 15 or later paired with an Apple Watch Series 4 or later using watchOS 8 or later.

 The Bluetooth Low Energy device address is rotated at 15-minute intervals to reduce the risk of the device being locally tracked if someone broadcasts a persistent identifier.

-To support apps that need streaming data, encryption is provided with methods described in FaceTime security using either the Apple Identity Service (IDS) provided by the paired iPhone or a direct internet connection.
+To support apps that need streaming data, encryption is provided with methods described in FaceTime security, using either the Apple Identity Service (IDS) provided by the paired iPhone or a direct internet connection.